Jeff Perry Chrysler Jeep-logo

 Due to its popularity, Jeep extended its line of SJs (senior Jeep) to include not just the Wagoneer but the first Gladiator and Cherokee models alongside panel vans and trucks.
 In the early 1980s, the Wagoneer became the Grand Wagoneer alongside a new, smaller model introduced as the Wagoneer.
 The options between a large SUV and a smaller capable wagon appealed to a new generation of families seeking a practical but tough vehicle that could seat everyone comfortably while tackling winter weather, rocky roads, or uneven pavement with groceries and school bags in tow.

-A red 2023 Jeep Gladiator Rubicon is shown parked near a lake.
+A red 2021 Jeep Gladiator Rubicon is shown parked on snow.

 Dawn of the Gladiator